Face Massage Techniques for Facial Rejuvenation

 Start at the Top

-Generally, you’ll start by rubbing your index fingers and middle fingers into your temples and forehead slowly while applying steady pressure.
+Generally, you’ll start by rubbing your index fingers and middle fingers into your temples and forehead slowly while applying steady, light pressure.
 Use small circles and gradually move your fingers around to different areas.
 Some people recommend using your palms to apply even pressure in slow, wide circles.

 Place your fingers on the middle of your brow and make small circles there.
 Then, press and push your fingers up over your forehead to the top of your face.
 You can use three or four fingers at a time and both hands to do this.
 Continue the movement slowly outward and down to your temples.
 There, press into your temples near your ears and down to your jaw.

 Next, massage your cheekbones, pressing with your fingertips or knuckles.
 Glide your fingers slowly from your nose out to your ears.